weskempa-liferay/liferay-openai-demo-wizard/README.md

-# Liferay OpenAI Demo Wizard Starter Project
+# Liferay OpenAI Demo Wizard Project

 Using this application you can quickly configure content for demo purposes.
 It uses Open AI's API and Node.js